Motorcycle Accident Injuries

 Call the experienced New Orleans lawyer who will stand with you and fight

 Because motorcyclists have very little protection on the road, a motorcycle accident can leave them with serious injuries.
+From concussions to broken bones, an injured motorcyclist can be in a lot of pain after their accident.
 They may need surgery, hospitalization and months of follow-up treatment.
 Medical expenses can add up fast.
 That’s why you need an experienced motorcycle accident lawyer on your side.

 Common motorcycle accident injuries include:

 - Head and brain injuries – When motorcyclists are hit directly by a car or thrown onto the ground, the force of impact can cause the brain to crash into the skull.
 This leads to bruising, bleeding or swelling and the motorcyclist can suffer a concussion or more serious traumatic brain injury (TBI).
-These injuries can cause permanent damage that requires lifelong care.
+Concussions from dooring incidents are also common among motorcyclists.
+These different types of head injuries can cause permanent damage that requires lifelong care.

 - Back and spinal cord injuries – A crash can result in damage to the spine and spinal column.
 Injuries can include herniated or bulging discs, disc fractures, nerve damage or a severed spinal cord.
 The effects of these injuries can include pain, numbness or paralysis.
 Spinal cord injuries are difficult to treat and motorcyclists can be left with a permanent disability.